 Control structures are used to alter the flow of control within a program.
 The Jeroo language supports the basic control structures shown in table A.4.
 Control structures can be nested within one another in whatever way is suitable for completing a particular task.
-Parentheses are required where they are shown.
+Parentheses are suggested, but optional, where they are shown.